Mattichs/Cv_test/README.md

 - A machine learning classifier (Random Forest) was trained on the BoVW histograms to distinguish between object classes.

 ### 4. Object Detection
-- A **sliding window** approach was applied to test images across multiple scales.
+- A **sliding window** approach was applied to test images, we used fixed 256x256 windows witha stride of 16 (this can be extend to more window dimensions and different strides to be more precise)
 - Each window was processed through the same BoVW pipeline, and the classifier predicted the object presence probability.

 ### 5. Post-Processing: Non-Maximum Suppression (NMS)